North Alabama Lions men's basketball: History

-UNA’s fourth head coach, Gary Elliott, continued the Lion's success story, taking his teams to a 252-140 record overall and a 148-49 record at home.
+UNA’s fourth head coach, Gary Elliott, continued the Lions' success story, taking his teams to a 252-140 record overall and a 148-49 record at home.
 In Elliott's 15 seasons, he led the Lions to their second national championship in 1991, four NCAA appearances in 1991, 1994, 1995, and 1996 and an average of better than 19 wins per season.
 The Lions have won 20 or more games five times under Elliott.
 Elliott, who retired at the end of the 2002-03 season, helped place UNA among the division's elite.

 Bobby Champagne took over the Lions Basketball program for the 2003-04 campaign, leading the Lions to the GSC Tournament in each of Champagne’s 15 seasons at the helm of the program.
 On Nov.
 20, 2004, the Lions knocked off top-ranked Southern Indiana 78-75 at home on its way to a 10-4 record at Flowers Hall.

 In 2006, the Lions returned to the NCAA tournament for the first time in 10 seasons finishing with an 18-11 record.
 Two years later, UNA was back in the Elite Eight.
 The Lions went 27-9 during the 2007-08 campaign and won the South Region Tournament before falling to top-ranked Bentley at the Mass Mutual Building in Springfield, Mass.
 The Lions added back-to-back NCAA trips in 12-13 and 13-14, including a GSC title in 2014 with a 79-73 victory over Christian Brothers in the championship game.

 North Alabama began its transition to NCAA Division I status in 2018 and joined the ASUN Conference.
 After hiring Tony Pujol to lead the program, The Lions posted a 10-22 record during its first Division I season, earning a No. 6 seed in the ASUN Tournament with a 7-9 league record after being picked to finish last in the preseason coaches’ poll.
 He followed with a three-win improvement in the second year and a No. 5 seed in the conference tourney.